Images © Arup / F2K

 Urban infill

-Utilizing underused spaces between existing buildings to create additional housing or commercial space within already developed areas – enabling cities to grow within their existing footprint.
+Activating underused spaces within existing urban structures, enabling cities to create additional housing or commercial space within existing boundaries.

 Vertical extension

-Adding additional stories to existing buildings to increase density without consuming additional land.
+Adding new floors to existing buildings to increase density without consuming additional land.

 Flexible small-scale units

-Compact building units that activate unused or transitional sites and respond to changing spatial demands.
+Compact building units that activate underused or transitional sites and respond to changing needs.

 Flexibility enables resilient buildings